Berklee Celebrates Broadway

 Berklee's annual Great American Songbook concerts pay tribute to songwriters who created the compendium of mid-20th century popular song.
 This year's program reads like a marquee of legends: Ira Gershwin, Rogers and Hammerstein, Stephen Sondheim, and Fats Waller, among other greats.

 And though the lineup comes from the Broadway catalog, the audience can expect pop, r&b, jazz, cabaret, and blues from "When You're Good to Mama" (Chicago) and "Oh, What a Beautiful Mornin'" (Oklahoma) to "Home" (The Wiz) and "Aquarius" (Hair).
-Just like the song says, "The Joint Jumpin'" (one of several songs to be featured from Ain't Misbehavin') as a stellar band of Berklee faculty and student musicians-including vocalists Gabriel Goodman, Donna McElroy, and Darcel Wilson-perform a bill of select masterpieces.
+Just like the song says, "The Joint [Will Be] Jumpin'" (one of several songs to be featured from Ain't Misbehavin') as a stellar band of Berklee faculty and student musicians-including vocalists Gabriel Goodman, Donna McElroy, and Darcel Wilson-perform a bill of select masterpieces.
 The concert, conducted by Julius P. Williams, will include arrangements by faculty Richard Evans, Jeff Friedman, Elena Lucas, Winston Maccow, Marcus McCauley, Larry Monroe, Joseph Smith, Tom Stein and student Chen Sokolovsky.

 There's sure to be something that appeals to fans of many genres with award-winning, genre-blending a cappella group Vox One and internationally known vocal group Syncopation delivering a few special arrangements for a new twist on some of the most popular and acclaimed hits in American musical theater.